Fowaller History, Family Crest & Coats of Arms

 The family name Fowaller is one of the oldest Anglo-Saxon names of Britain.
 It was originally a name for a person who worked as a person who worked as the fowler or the bird-catcher having derived from the Old English word "fugelere" which literally means "hunter of wild birds, fowler"

 Early Origins of the Fowaller family

-The surname Fowaller was first found in Wiltshire where one of the first records of the name was John the Foeglere who was listed in the Hundredorum Rolls of 1273.
+The surname Fowaller was first found in Lincolnshire where Richard Fugelere was listed in the Assize Rolls of 1218.
+A few years later, Roger le Fugler was found in Norfolk in 1227.
+In Wiltshire, one of the first records of the name was John the Foeglere who was listed in the Hundredorum Rolls of 1273.
 A few years later William le Foggheler and Henry le Fogheler were both listed in Somerset during the reign of King Edward III.

 By the time of the Yorkshire Poll Tax in 1379, Ricardus Foghler and Rogerus Foghler were both listed in Yorkshire.
 Fawler is a hamlet and civil parish in the valley of the River Evenlode in Oxfordshire.
 It dates back to 1205 when it was first listed as Fauflor and probably meant "variegated floor" as in "tessellated pavement" from the Old English words fag + flor.

 Early History of the Fowaller family

 This web page shows only a small excerpt of our Fowaller research.
 Another 118 words (8 lines of text) covering the years 1218, 1270, 1358, 1451, 1685, 1537, 1579, 1537, 1577, 1610, 1678, 1662, 1590, 1560, 1612, 1632, 1714, 1691, 1714, 1693, 1756, 1555 and 1585 are included under the topic Early Fowaller History in all our PDF Extended History products and printed products wherever possible.